 - Onions, may cause anemia, jaundice, and even lead to death.

 - Citrus and spinach are said to limit calcium absorption.
 This would mean soft eggshells.

 - Iceberg lettuce, can cause diarrhea.
 Stick to higher nutritional contented greens such as kale, cabbage, or collards.

 - Other ideas of things to steer clear of: Anything that is not healthy for you ie; candy, fried food, super salty, or super sweet foods; also think about keeping their pesticides and other chemical exposure to a minimum!

 Using organic fruit and/or vegetables will help!
 Limit things like rice, pasta, and bread because they have very little nutritional value.

 - Dairy, chickens don’t drink milk, not even from mother at birth right?
 So they really don’t have the stomach for it.
 It is a good idea to avoid it.

-In the morning you will need to go out, and open the coop door.
-If you are free ranging your birds, you will also be opening the chicken run door also.
+First thing in the morning you’ll need to go out, and open the coop door.
+If you’re free ranging your birds, you’ll also be opening the chicken run door.

-Throughout the day, you should check for eggs.
-I like to check on them also, just to make sure they are all ok.
+Throughout the day, I usually check for eggs.
+I like to check on them also, just to make sure they are all ok throughout the day.

 I would love to know what you think, Please leave me a comment or a question below… Thank you for visiting. 🙂